Blakletter/springboot-microservices/README.md

 You can import the attached [Database](test-database.sql) from the MySql workbench, and it will automatically set up the schema and tables correctly.

 *Note:*
 - Make sure SqlServer is running as a service.
-You can check this to happen automatically in the installer.
+You can check-box this to happen automatically in the installer.
 - The login for a default user is `username=root, passsword=password`

+Once you have the MySql Server and database imported, run the main method in EurekaApplication.java in the Eureka service.
+This will start the Eureka server.
+Then subsiquently start every other service so they can register with Eureka.
+You can view which services are registered with Eureka by navigating to http://localhost:8761/ or whichever port you ran Eureka server on.
+Once all of the services are running, use something like postman to send and receive calls to/from the server.

+*Note: If you remove a user from MySql, it will not remove the mongoData for that user if there is any stored.
+You must call /savedata to save mongoData, but still, delete users with caution.
+The mongoRepository is shared between all instances of the backend, whereas your MySql database is local.
+There could be conflicts while trying to save data for a user that already exists.*

-The default structure for how the microservices are structured is layed out below.
-Any arrow you see pointing is a dependancy/communication with another service.
+The default structure for how the microservices are structured is below.
+Connecting arrows are dependencies/communications with other services.
-If you wish to use the */getdata* service, you must also have the */getuser* service running too.
+If you wish to use the */getdata* service, you must also have the */sql-access-layer* service running too.

-*Note:*
-- Since each service uses the Eureka Server, it must be the first service running so each subsequent service can register with it.
-Nothing will work if the Eureka Server is not running.

 *Note:* You can change the port of any service by navigating to */projectname/src/main/resources/application.properties* and changing the *server.port* value.